Mikal is a Kenyan law student. She enjoys researching the most intriguing bits of the major legal systems in the world.

 Arbitration is recognized worldwide as one of the most suitable ways to resolve disputes other than litigation.
-Due to that, there has sprung up many arbitration institutions in the world.
-The list given here just describes seven of these highly prominent and most famous arbitration institutions in the world.
+Due to that, many arbitration institutions have been founded across the globe.
+The list here describes seven prominent, leading arbitration institutions worldwide.

 7. The Chartered Institute of Arbitrators